Generated regional New York river scene for Delaware River, West Branch planning; not an exact location photo

 Check Hale Eddy and Stilesville flow context, water temperature, DEC reach rules, public access, and crowds.

-Are there special regulations on the West Branch Delaware?+
+Are there special fishing rules on the West Branch Delaware?

 Yes.
 Wild-Premier and Catch-and-Release reach categories apply in important sections.